Spotlight: Program Series with Chad Sinclair – New Innovations

 Being able to work at the interface between the digital and physical realms – and to communicate with experts in each domain – requires an interesting combination of skills.
-The MEL’s integration of business courses through the UBC Sauder School of Business certainly helps our students strengthen this unique skillset.
+The MEL’s integration of business courses through the UBC Sauder’s Robert H. Lee Graduate School certainly helps our students strengthen this unique skillset.

 There are many examples of advanced manufacturing practices happening here in BC, many stemming from research and innovations developed at UBC, which is home to one of the strongest manufacturing program in Canada.

 Much of our strength comes from our embracing of digital manufacturing, perhaps not surprising given our location in Vancouver, a leading centre of digital technology and innovation.
 The region’s leadership in this sector was affirmed in November 2018 when the BC-based Digital Technology Supercluster – a consortium of industry and post-secondary partners – was one of five projects to receive funding from the federal government’s Innovation Supercluster Initiative.